Irreducible modules for equivariant map superalgebras and their extensions: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank E. Neher and A. Savage for helpful discussions and for their comments on earlier versions of this paper.
-The first author would like to thank FAPESP and the second author would like to thank CNPq for their financial supports.
+The authors would also like to thank an anonymous referee for their thorough reading and suggestions.
+The first author was supported by FAPESP grant 2013/08430-4 and PRPq grant ADRC-05/2016.
+The second author was supported by CNPq grant 232462/2014-3.